olebole/irafdoc/doc/quadred.guide.rst

   image and ignore images which have been processed.
 This feature, along with recognizing the image types and subsets, makes it possible to specify all the images to a task with a wildcard template, such as
-  <tt>"*.imh"</tt>, rather than indicating each image by name.
+  <span style="font-family: monospace;">"*.imh"</span>, rather than indicating each image by name.
 You will find this
   extremely important with large sets of observations.
   </p>
   <p>
        A fundamental aspect of the package is that the processing modifies the images.
 In other words, the reduction operations are performed directly on the image.
-This <tt>"feature"</tt> further simplifies record keeping, frees the user from having to form unique output image names, and minimizes the amount of disk space required.
+This <span style="font-family: monospace;">"feature"</span> further simplifies record keeping, frees the user from having to form unique output image names, and minimizes the amount of disk space required.
 There are two safety features in this process.
 First, the modifications do